litixsoft/lx-mongodb/README.md

 ```

 ## Contributing
 In lieu of a formal styleguide take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
+Please create descriptive commit messages.
+We use a git hook to validate the commit messages against these [rules](https://docs.google.com/document/d/1QrDFcIiPjSLDn3EL15IJygNPiHORgU1_OOAqWjiDU5Y/edit#heading=h.uyo6cb12dt6w).
 Lint and test your code using [grunt](http://gruntjs.com/).

 ## Author
 [Litixsoft GmbH](http://www.litixsoft.de)